 International and Local Travel

 International flights are daily available from Hanoi and HCMC.
 Vietnam Airlines, and other domestic and foreign airlines have booking offices in both cities.
 Local flights are also daily busy from Hanoi to HCMC and vice versa.
-Actually, for local travels, Vietnam Airlines, Pacific Airlines, Vietjet Air, VASCO, Vietstar Airlines, Hai Au (Albatros) Aviation, Bamboo Airways and Vietravel Airlines are the eight operating players; in addition, Kite Air has applied for establishment.
+Actually, for local travels, Vietnam Airlines, Pacific Airlines, Vietjet Air, VASCO, Vietstar Airlines, Hai Au (Albatros) Aviation, Bamboo Airways, Vietravel Airlines and Sun Air are the nine operating players; in addition, Kite Air has applied for establishment.
 All these airlines use French, American or Brazilian made aircrafts.

 By land travel, buses and trains are very common for local transportation of passengers around towns/cities and for inter-province trips including from Hanoi to HCMC and vice versa.
 Metered-radio taxis are available in the major cities and at Noi Bai (Hanoi) and Tan Son Nhat (HCMC) airports.
 Car hire is relatively cheap and for shorter journeys cyclos (pedal driven transport) can be hired.
-It is expected that from 2019 onwards, Vietnam shall have another type of public transport, tramways (including skytrain and subway) to be put into use in two major cities, Hanoi and HCMC.
+As from 2021 onwards, Vietnam shall have another type of public transport, tramways (including skytrain and subway) to be put into use in two major cities, Hanoi and HCMC.

 Media and Communications

 The international communications system (telephone, telefax and telex) and internet infrastructure (broad band, optical cable, Wi-Fi) have been frequently upgraded so as to respond the increasing market demand.
 Also, electronic communications including Wi-Fi spot are quite common, standard and at reasonable cost, even Wi-Fi-free areas in Vietnam, especially in urban and industrial areas.

 English-language newspapers including online-versions are well available in Vietnam at present.
 The Vietnam News Agency publishes daily the English-language Vietnam News newspaper and French-language Le Courier du Vietnam newspaper.
-In addition, there are a number of local newspapers and magazines in English language being published in Vietnam, which include the weekly Vietnam Investment Review newspaper, the weekly Vietnam Economic News Magazine, the monthly Vietnam Economic Times Magazine, etc. A number of other business magazines, published in neighboring countries, are also available.
+In addition, there are a number of local newspapers and magazines in English language being published in Vietnam, which include the weekly Vietnam Investment Review newspaper, the weekly Vietnam Economic News Magazine, the monthly Vietnam Economic Times Magazine, etc. A number of other business magazines, published in neighbouring countries, are also available.